Scientific Name

 How to Grow and Care

 Dorstenias are warm-loving plants that need a bit more water than regular succulents.
 They need a well-drained potting mix, and their water needs vary depending on the season of the year.
-Water your Dorstenias regularly to abundant from spring to fall.
-Allow the soil to dry slightly between watering, but ensure they never dry out completely.
+Water your Dorstenias regularly and abundantly from spring to fall.
+Allow the soil to dry slightly between waterings, but ensure it never dries out completely.
 These plants tend to go at least partially dormant during the winter months.
-During this period, water very little.
-Giving plants a warm, sunny position can result in beautiful compact growing plants.
-Fertilizing plants once in a while during their growing period with a high potash and phosphorus fertilizer is recommended.
+During this period, water them very little.
+Giving plants a warm, sunny position can result in beautiful, compact growing plants.
+It is recommended to fertilize plants occasionally during their growing period with a high potash and phosphorus fertilizer.

-The spring weather, with a high temperature swing between the day and night hours and pretty frequent rains, can favor the development of fungus diseases, which should be treated preemptively with a systemic fungicide.
+The spring weather, characterized by a high-temperature swing between day and night hours, along with frequent rains, can favor the development of fungus diseases, which should be treated preemptively with a systemic fungicide.

 Dorstenias are generally propagated by seed.
 Many species are self-fertile.
 Their seeds are expelled explosively from the mature seed heads and are liable to populate pots several feet away.
 They can also be propagated by cuttings.